AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ---
-title: Content Delivery using Content Fragments with GraphQL
+title: Headless Content Delivery using Content Fragments with GraphQL
-description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with GraphQL for Content Delivery.
+description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with GraphQL for Headless Content Delivery.
 ---

 # Headless Content Delivery using Content Fragments with GraphQL {#headless-content-delivery-using-content-fragments-with-graphQL}

-With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL for AEM (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications.
+With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications.

+>[!NOTE]
+>
+>See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites as a Cloud Service.

 ## GraphQL - An Overview {#graphql-overview}